python/mypy/README.md

 Quick start
 -----------

+Mypy can be installed from pip:

+    $ pip install mypy-lang

-If you have git, first clone the mypy git repository:
+If you want to contribute and have git, first clone the mypy git repository:

     $ git clone https://github.com/JukkaL/mypy.git